crazyelectron-io/ansible-role-debian_base/README.md

 `load_netfilter: true` - Needed for Kubernetes network.

-`primary_dns: 10.0.0.1` - Used for NIC configuration.
+`primary_dns: 10.0.0.1` - Used for network inteface configuration.

+`secondary_dns` - usef for network interface configuration (no default; ommitted if not specified).

 `public_dns: 1.1.1.1 8.8.8.8` - Used for NIC configuration.